naenumtou/ifrs9/PD/README.md

 * `distributionSelection.ipynb`: The lifetime curves distribution selection.
 The process of find the most fit curves from several statistic distribution prior the final conclusion.
 * `NelsonSiegelCurve.ipynb`: The fitting curve (extrapolation) of lifetime Marginal PD using Nelson-Seigel method.
 * `generatorMatrix.ipynb`: The generator matrix for transition matrix model adjustment.
+* `PDAssumedLGD.ipynb`: The leveraged PD from sufficient portfolio for insufficient portfolio by assuming 50% LGD.

 ### Forward-looking
 #### Variable